Octreotide: Legal status

-On 15 September 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Mycapssa, intended for the treatment of adults with acromegaly.
+In September 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Mycapssa, intended for the treatment of adults with acromegaly.
 The applicant for this medicinal product is Amryt Pharmaceuticals DAC.
 Mycapssa was approved for medical use in the European Union in December 2022.

+In April 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Oczyesa, intended for the maintenance treatment of adults with acromegaly.
+The applicant for this medicinal product is Camurus AB.
+Oczyesa is a hybrid medicine of Sandostatin, which has been authorized in the EU since November 1988.
+Oczyesa contains the same active substance as Sandostatin but as a different salt and is available at a higher strength and in a different pharmaceutical form.
+Oczyesa was authorized for medical use in the European Union in June 2025.

 Research

 Octreotide has also been used off-label for the treatment of severe, refractory diarrhea from other causes.
 It is used in toxicology for the treatment of prolonged recurrent hypoglycemia after sulfonylurea and possibly meglitinide overdose.
 It has also been used with varying degrees of success in infants with nesidioblastosis to help decrease insulin hypersecretion.
 Several clinical trials have demonstrated the effect of octreotide as acute treatment (abortive agent) in cluster headache, where it has been shown that administration of subcutaneous octreotide is effective when compared with placebo.

 Octreotide has also been investigated in people with pain from chronic pancreatitis.

 It has been used in the treatment of malignant bowel obstruction.

 Octreotide may be used in conjunction with midodrine to partially reverse peripheral vasodilation in the hepatorenal syndrome.
-By increasing systemic vascular resistance, these drugs reduce shunting and improve renal perfusion, prolonging survival until definitive treatment with liver transplant.
+By increasing systemic vascular resistance, these medications reduce shunting and improve renal perfusion, prolonging survival until definitive treatment with liver transplant.
 Similarly, octreotide can be used to treat refractory chronic hypotension.

 While successful treatment has been demonstrated in case reports, larger studies have failed to demonstrate efficacy in treating chylothorax.

 A small study has shown that octreotide may be effective in the treatment of idiopathic intracranial hypertension.